-In this paper Introduction To comply with the Multi-Annual Strategic Plan (MASP) and the accompanying Union Customs Code (UCC) legal requirements, Dutch customs is in the process of migrating to a new declaration system, DMS 4.0, which replaces the AGS declaration system, and DMS 4.1 which is replacing the GPA and SPA processes.
+To comply with the Multi-Annual Strategic Plan (MASP) and the accompanying Union Customs Code (UCC) legal requirements, Dutch customs migrated to a new declaration system, DMS 4.0, which replaced the AGS declaration system, and to DMS 4.1 which replaced the GPA and SPA processes.
 These changes require technology-driven processes that can cope with the new, highly automated, real-time declarations.
-DMS has been introduced in a phased approach, with all phases planned to be completed by December 2023.

 This document is a reference guide regarding these changes.
 It has been reviewed by legal and customs experts to provide you with the latest and most accurate information.